jayps/vatglobal-api/README.md

 # Endpoints

 ## Swagger Docs
 Docs can be seen at [http://localhost:8000/swagger/](http://localhost:8000/swagger/) when the API is running.
+These docs can also be used to test the API without needing to set up anything special in [insert name of your favourite REST client here].

 ## processFile